China adds postscript to ‘Minions’ showing crime doesn’t pay

 The solution: Add individual postscripts about the characters, a series of them, interspersed with the credits at the end.

-One says that Wild Knuckles, an older, mentor-like villain to the young Gru, was later bundled off to prison for 20 years.
+One says that Wild Knuckles, an older, mentor-like villain to the young Gru, was later bundled off to prison for 20 years because he tried to commit another crime.
 Before the credits, he simply drives off into a suburban horizon.

 The postscript for Gru says he gives up evil, joins the good guys and, in his biggest accomplishment, is the father of three daughters.